 Let's do this!

-The first step is to mark your quilt with circles.
+Mark your quilt with circles.
 I'm using a jar lid that happened to be a good size, but if you need a specific measurement, you can also create your own circle template in the size you need - just print a circle & transfer it to something you can trace around, like plastic or cardstock.
-For marking quilts I have had good success using crayola markers - the ones labeled "super washable", the blue water erase pens from Joann's, and the newer Frixion pens from office supply stores that erase with heat.
+For marking quilts I have had good success using crayola markers - the ones labeled "super washable" and with the blue water erase pens from Joann's.
 Since I love Clover products, I was shocked when I had problems with the yellow color Clover chalk pencil, which I spent days get out of blue fabric after I accidentally ironed it in).

 Measure the width of your circle and mark a line 1/2 of the circle width from the edge of your quilt.
 Draw circles in a grid, first tangent to the line and then to each other: